tomasz-rosiek/upscan-verify/README.md

 ./aws-profile sbt
 ```
 These commands will give you an access to SBT shell where you can run the service using 'run' or 'start' commands.

-# Service configuration

-Here is the list of service's configuration properties:

-- *aws.useContainerCredentials* - if true, the service will use credentials of hosting EC2 instance to access SQS and SNS (default setting: false)
-- *aws.accessKeyId* - AWS key id, not needed when using credentials of hosting EC2 instance
-- *aws.secretAccessKey* - AWS secret key, not needed when using credentials of hosting EC2 instance
-- *aws.sessionToken* - AWS session token, needed only when service is running locally and uses MFA authentication.
-Proper value
-of the token is set automatically when using aws-profile script
-- *aws.sqs.queue.inbound - address of SQS queue that contains notifications regarding uploads of files to inbound bucket
-- *aws.s3.region* - AWS region on which outbound AWS bucket is located (default value is *eu-west-2*)
-- *aws.s3.bucket.outbound* - name of the outbound AWS S3 bucket, this bucket will be used to store clean files
-- *aws.sqs.retry.interval* - retry period between failed attempts to poll messages from inbound SQS queue

 # Deployment